-We are so excited to introduce a hardy citrus bundle with 4 types of cold hardy citrus trees!
+We are so excited to introduce a hardy citrus bundle with 4 cold hardy citrus trees!
 Now you can enjoy growing these unique fruits outside in zones 7 and up.
 Evergreen beauty and fragrant flowers will turn into abundant crops of fruit that is tasty for flavoring, cooking, making jams, etc.

 Click here to view our Citrus Growing Guide.

 2 x Yuzu Ichandrin Hardy Citrus (12″ Tree Pot)

 The Yuzu Ichandrin Hardy Citrus Tree is prized in Japan for flavoring, juice and preserves.
 This hardy variety bears abundant, easy-to-peel, 3 inch diameter fruit with tasty, lemon-lime flavor.

 1 x Sudachi Hybrid Yuzu (1 gallon)

 Prized in Japan for its very flavorful juice, Sudachi is a cross of Mandarin Orange and Yuzu.
 The unique, spicy juice from golf ball sized Sudachi fruit is used to flavor soups, fish dishes and even ice cream and other desserts.

 1 x Flying Dragon Citrus Tree (1 gallon)